-In accessing Paul’s statements, it’s appropriate to understand the history of the apostle Paul.
+In assessing Paul’s statements, it’s important to understand the history of the apostle Paul.
 Of all Christians in the first century Paul could be characterized as the number one Jewish convert.
-Before submitting to Christ he was a Pharisee, while he was proud of being a Pharisee and of his Jewish heritage.
+Before submitting to Christ he was a Pharisee.
+While that he was proud of being a Pharisee and of his Jewish heritage.
 Pharisee was one of the Jewish sects that most strictly followed Jewish religious laws and practices.

-One scripture above also states Christ offering a blood sacrifice had an effect to, “purify our consciences from works of death, so that we may serve the living God!”
+One scripture above also states that the blood of Christ had an effect to, “purify our consciences from works of death, so that we may serve the living God!”
 That means some people (Christians), respond more quickly to God because of it, just as an Israelite offering a blood sacrifice drew him/her closer to God.
-And that might be the reason God let Christ die, rather than his sense of Justice.
-Just a thought, I’m not raising this point as a proven fact.
+And that might be the reason God let Christ die, rather than to satisfy his (God’s) sense of Justice.
+Just a thought.
+I’m not raising this point as a proven fact.
 But many Christians sympathize with the sufferings of Christ, and as Paul wrote, it affects their conscience, turning them from sin.

 The evidence I submit is the factual account of Jesus’ life.
 Factually, it was men influenced by demons that killed Christ, not God our Father.
 See Genesis 3:15.
 Factually the only appeasement that exists, relative to our forgiven standing before God, is that God is appeased when we, as Christians, follow Christ’s words.